How to Make a Homemade Taco Bowl

 Ok.
 The shells are the hard part.
 Everything else is easy.

-Add your ground beef to a pan and get it browning over medium-high heat.
+Add your protein (beef or chicken) to a pan and get it browning over medium-high heat.
 Add whatever spices you like to it.

 Ideally, you might have some homemade taco seasoning that you could add in, but at a minimum, add some cumin, paprika, chili powder, garlic salt, and salt and pepper.